microsoft/code-with-engineering-playbook/observability/log-vs-metric.md

 - Utilizing disk space as a data buffer during service disruption.

 This approach isn't without trade-offs:

 - Required exclusive cpu & memeory resources for processing
 - Persistent disk space for buffering.
 - Log file management tools, such as `logrotate`, may be needed to roll off old log data to prevent eventual disk space exhaustion.

-Commonly used formats for log data, which are generally only utilized when using the agent based logging, fall into 2 categories: Unstructured and structured.
-Unstructured logs are lines of text separated with spaces and other punctuation.
-They may be humanly readable but are generally poor for a machine to parse in any reliable way.
-Structured logs have a more apparent structure to them to assist with machine processing.
-This includles having a field name and a value, using a consistent format.

-An example of unstructured log data might look something like this:
-`14/June/2019 20:10 An unexpected error occured.
-ERROR foo.bar`

-A structured version of the same information may look like:
-`ts=2019-06-14T20:10Z msg="An unexpected error occured." level=ERROR host=foo.bar`
-or as JSON
-`{"ts":"2019-06-14T20:10Z","msg":"An unexpected error occured.","level":"ERROR","host":"foo.bar"}`

-By using structuring of log data to decorate various fields with names, greatly assists in their processing by an agent or central service.

 ### Metrics

 Metric collection approaches fall into two broad categories: push metrics & pull metrics.
 Push metrics means that the originating component sends the data to a remote service or agent.
-Microsoft Application Insights and Etsy's statsd are examples of push metrics.
+[Azure Monitor](https://azure.microsoft.com/en-us/services/monitor) and [Etsy's statsd](https://github.com/statsd/statsd) are examples of push metrics.
 Some of the strengths with push metrics include:

 - Only require network egress to the remote target.
 - Originating component controls frequency of measurement.